bayer-science-for-a-better-life/abbert-cerebras/bayer_shared/bert/tf/README.md

 The config files provided are for the various runs that were performed on CS-1

 ### 5. Download trained model checkpoints
-The trained model checkpoint folders are uploaded to the S3 bucket and their corresponding yaml config files are present here [here](./configs/feature_extract)
+The trained model checkpoint folders are uploaded to the S3 bucket and their corresponding yaml config files are present [here](./configs/feature_extract)

 ### 6. Launch feature extraction